 At this time, there are no medications that can reduce the craving of cocaine, however, some studies have shown hope.
 For example, amantadine and bromocriptine may help reduce some of the most common symptoms among those who have a serious addiction.

 This project was funded by the USA Addiction Treatment Partnership.
-A Florida based non-profit organization. - See more at: http://www.withdrawal.org/#sthash.uaENkLIF.dpuf
+A Florida based recovery organization. - See more at: https://www.withdrawal.org/#sthash.uaENkLIF.dpuf